Aerials and Feeders (HF)

 The construction process uses the following steps:

-1. Cut insulators to size in the cutting jig and cut two binding wires for each insulator -
+a) Cut insulators to size in the cutting jig and cut two binding wires for each insulator -

-2. Smooth each cut end with a file using the cutting jig
+b) Smooth each cut end with a file using the cutting jig

-3. With the guide pin removed from the drilling jig, drill the first hole -
+c) With the guide pin removed from the drilling jig, drill the first hole -

-4. Replace the guide pin, locate the insulator as shown above and drill the second hole.
+d) Replace the guide pin, locate the insulator as shown above and drill the second hole.
 Repeat for all insulators.

-5. Acrylic will melt during the drilling process so make sure any build up on the drill is removed otherwise the next insulator will fracture.
+e) Acrylic will melt during the drilling process so make sure any build up on the drill is removed otherwise the next insulator will fracture.

-7. Stretch the feeder wires and apply some tension.
+g) Stretch the feeder wires and apply some tension.
 Avoid any kinks and you can remove or reduce any bends by running the wires through a thick cloth while tensioned.

-8. Release the tension, thread the insulators onto the feeder wires and retension.
+h) Release the tension, thread the insulators onto the feeder wires and retension.

-9. Space the insulators by about 6 inches (I use another pre-
+i) Space the insulators by about 5-

 3. Inductor Loaded Dipole

-The resonance on the lowest frequency band will be a function of the length of the centre dipole, inductance of the loading coils, the length of the end sections and their position with respect to nearby buildings, trees and any metal or buildings.
+The resonance on the lowest frequency band will be a function of the length of the centre dipole, inductance of the loading coils, the length of the end sections and their position with respect to nearby buildings, trees and any metal in those buildings.
 Therefore it will be necessary to erect the aerial, measure the resonant frequency and then make any adjustments required.

 The waterproof finish on the inductors should be checked for degradation every year or two and replenished when required.
 Clean and degrease before adding any new waterproofing.
+In practice my first set of inductors lasted four years so an alternative waterproof finish will be required -

 1. Introduction